 How does Ponderosa Aero Club work?

-How do I pay for my flight training?
+How do I pay for my flights and instructor time?

 What are your instructor rates?